run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/building-blocks.md

 Data scientists can view and use only building blocks that are created under projects they are assigned to.

 Typically, building blocks are created by the administrator and then assigned to a project.
-You can grant permissions to the data scientists to create their own building blocks.
-These building blocks will only be available to the projects that are assigned to the data scientist that created them.
+You can grant permissions to the researchers to create their own building blocks.
+These building blocks will only be available to the projects that are assigned to the researcher that created them.